-But foreigners could occupy other cultural identities, as was the case with are possible for him.
+In Joannes Latīnūs, therefore, we have the essence of the diasporic condition.
+He is free to re-imagine himself and his world, but only certain trajectories are possible for him.
 Let us be clear: in Joannes Latīnūs we do not have the necessary elements for an interaction between African and European cultures and perspectives; his is not a test case for the thesis of enculturation or notions of hybridity, as per every indication he was just a child, if not an infant when taken into captivity.
 Therefore, unless he remained in intimate connection with his mother, or was in vital contact with groups of Africans in the area, he had no access to a collective past, he had no personal memory of African antecedents upon which to draw in his self-refashioning.
 "Johannes Latīnūs, originally from Ethiopia," is an imagined subjectivity based almost entirely on achievements and limitations experienced in a context in which his claims were quite tenuous.
 He is without question privileged - he receives a wonderful education, he is able to make a living teaching the subject he loves, he enjoys the esteem of his fellows, he marries and has a family with a desirable woman of patrician bearing - all of which would seem unattainable for a foreigner, an ex-slave, an African.
 It is a delicate, contingent condition, a contradiction of sorts, as is arguably his very name.